renyuneyun/dr.aid/design.rst

     	"imported_rules": {
     		"": {  # Match any graph.
-It may be overritten by the ones with specific graph id "uri": {  # Match the uri of a process (in the provenance) "SOME-URI-AS-YOU-WISH": "THE-DATA-RULE"
+It may be overritten by the ones with specific graph id "uri": {  # Match the uri of a process (in the provenance) "SOME-URI-AS-YOU-WISH": {
+    					"": "THE-DATA-RULE",  # Uses the default name "IMPORT-PORT-NAME-AS-YOU-WISH": "THE-DATA-RULE"
     				},
+    				"SOME-URI-AS-YOU-WISH":  "THE-DATA-RULE"  # Uses the default name },
-    			"function": {  # Match the function name of the process "SOME-FUNCTION-NAME": "THE-DATA-RULE"
+    			"function": {  # Match the function name of the process "SOME-FUNCTION-NAME": {
-    			}
+    					"": "THE-DATA-RULE",  # Uses the default name "IMPORT-PORT-NAME-AS-YOU-WISH": "THE-DATA-RULE"
     				},
+    				"SOME-FUNCTION-NAME":  "THE-DATA-RULE"  # Uses the default name }
+    		},
-    		"GRAPH-ID": {  # Match the ID of the graph "uri": {  # Match the uri of a process (in the provenance) "SOME-URI-AS-YOU-WISH": "THE-DATA-RULE"
+    		"GRAPH-ID": {  # Match the ID of the graph; uses the same schema as above, and omitted for length "uri": {  # Match the uri of a process (in the provenance) "SOME-URI-AS-YOU-WISH": "THE-DATA-RULE"
     			},